Village at Riverbend Residency Rules and Regulations

-- No one shall walk through the tennis court area at any time, other than when playing tennis.
+- No one shall walk through the court area at any time, other than when playing tennis or pickle ball.

 - Gates on each side shall be kept closed.

-- Pets are never allowed in the fenced-in tennis court area.
+- Pets are never allowed in the fenced-in court area.

 - During periods of continuous activity, play is limited to one hour, on an honor system.

-- Use of the tennis courts shall be with proper tennis etiquette.
+- Use of the tennis and pickleball courts shall be with proper game etiquette.

 V. TRASH REQUIREMENTS

-- All trash must be properly secured in trash bags and deposited in sheds.
-Do not place loose trash in sheds.
-Except for broken down cardboard boxes, everything placed in the rubbish shed MUST be bagged.
+- All trash must be properly secured in trash bags and deposited in dumpsters.
+Do not place loose trash in dumpsters.
+Pet waste MUST be bagged.
+Except for broken down cardboard boxes, everything placed in the dumpsters must be bagged.

-- Responsibility for the disposal of large items, including but not limited to, computers, TV’s, electronics, furniture, mattresses, tires, car batteries, and appliances are sole the responsibility of the unit’s occupant and must be taken to the Ashland recycling center.
+- Responsibility for the disposal of large items, including but not limited to, construction debris, computers, TV’s, electronics, furniture, mattresses, tires, car batteries, and appliances of any size are solely the responsibility of the unit’s occupant and must be taken to the Ashland Transfer Station & Recycling Center.*

 VI.
 HEAT SETTINGS WHEN UNIT IS VACANT & WATER SHUTOFF LOCATIONS